-After an environmental disaster in Oklahoma and the return of the dust bowl, a family of hackers plot their revenge on the oil industry but everything that can go wrong does and the Wilson family find themselves at war with each other and the elites they had hoped to take down.
+After an environmental disaster in Oklahoma and the return of the dust bowl, a family of hackers plot their revenge on the oil industry but everything that can go wrong does and the seven Wilson kids find themselves at war with each other rather than the elites they had hoped to take down.

 Land of Tornadoes